typesalot/rang/README.md

 Or, if you use the [conan package manager](https://www.conan.io/), follow these steps:

-1. Add *rang* to the conan remotes:

-        conan remote add rang https://api.bintray.com/conan/agauniyal/rang

-2. Add a reference to *rang* to the *requires* section of your project's `conanfile.txt` file:
+1. Add a reference to *rang* to the *requires* section of your project's `conanfile.txt` file:

         [requires]
-        rang/3.0.0@rang/stable
+        rang/3.1.0@rang/stable

-3. Run conan's install command:
+2. Run conan's install command:

         conan install